Yermo in San Bernardino County, California — The American West (Pacific Coastal)

 Lucy Bell Lane

 Location.
 34° 56.979′ N, 116° 51.9′ W. Marker is in Yermo, California, in San Bernardino County.
 Marker is on Ghost Town Road 4 miles north of Interstate 15.
+Marker is located to the right of the Lucy Bell Lane Museum on the main street of Calico.
 Touch for map.
-Marker is located to the right of the Lucy Bell Lane Museum on the main street of Calico.
 Marker is in this post office area: Yermo CA 92398, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
 Town of Calico (about 500 feet away, measured in a direct line); Calico Lives Again (about 500 feet away); Calico’s School House (about 600 feet away); Daggett (approx. 5.9 miles away); Daggett Garage (approx. 6.1 miles away); Forks of the Road (approx. 9.1 miles away); Knights of the Rails (approx. 9˝ miles away); National Old Trails Hwy/Route 66 (approx. 9.6 miles away).
 Touch for a list and map of all markers in Yermo.

 More about this marker.
 Through Lucy's recollections and photographs, Walter Knott of Knott's Berry Farm, was able to piece together and rebuild the old silver town during the early 1950's.
 At one time, Doresy, a black and white colie dog, carried the U.S. Mail in sacks slung over his back, from Bismarck to the Post Office at Calico.
 The mail was never detained and no holdups ever took place while Dorsey worked the route.

 SOURCE: Billy Holcomb Chapter 1069 35th Anniversary Plaque Book by Phillip Holdaway

 Regarding Lucy Bell Lane.
 Calico is part of the Calico Regional Park.